hyperledger/aries-rfcs/features/0347-proof-negotiation/README.md

 We see a need in corporate identity and access management for a login process handling not only user authentication against an application, but also determining which privileges the user is being granted inside the application and which data the user must or may provide.
 Aries can provide this by combining a proof request with proof negotiation.

+## Use Case Example

+A bank needs a customer to prove they are credit-worthy using Aries-based Self-Sovereign Identity.
+For this, the bank wants to make the proof of credit-worthyness flexible, in that an identity owner can offer different sets and combinations of credentials.
+For instance, this can be a choice between a certificate of credit-worthiness from another trusted bank or alternatively a set of credentials proving ownership over real estate and a large fortune in a bank account, for example.
+Optionally, an Identity Owner can add certain credentials to the proof to further prove worthiness in order to be able to obtain larger loans.

 ## Tutorial

 A proof request sent to an identity owner defines the attributes to be included in the proof response, i.e. the ones to prove.
 To add a degree of flexibility to the process, it is possible to request attributes as necessary (meaning they have to be included in the response for it to be valid) or to allow the identity owner to pick one of or several of multiple attributes from a list.
 Furthermore, attributes can be marked as optional.
 For users, this procedure may look like the example of a privacy-friendly access permission process shown in the manifesto of [Okuna](https://www.okuna.io/de/manifesto#privacyfriendly), an open-source social network that is still in development at the time of this writing (click on "continue with Okuna" to see said example).
 Backend-wise, this may be implemented as follows: